I am single. Can I foster?

 Yes, for prospective foster carers, we look to see that your relationship with your partner is stable.

-Yes – we carry out checks on all adult members of your household over the age of 16 including birth children and lodgers etc. All couples living together are partners in the fostering process, so you’ll both need to have the necessary checks and training as part of your assessment.
+Yes – we carry out thorough checks on all adult members of your household over the age of 16 including birth children and lodgers etc. All couples living together are partners in the fostering process, so you’ll both need to have the necessary checks and training as part of your assessment.

 What kind of checks will you carry out on me and my home?